Business 401(k) Services / Tax Savings

 What Is A Non-highly Compensated Employee?

-A non-highly compensated employee (NHCE) is an employee who makes less than $135,00/year, and does not own more than 5% of the company
+A non-highly compensated employee (NHCE) is an employee who makes less than $150,00/year, and does not own more than 5% of the company

-How Does The Secure Act Tax Credit Work?
+How Does The SECURE 2.0 Tax Credit Work?

-The SECURE Act tax credit can offset up to 50% of annual eligible costs to set up and run a new retirement plan.
-The credit can be as much as $5,500/year for the first three years of the plan, up to $16,500 total.
+The SECURE Act tax credit can offset up to 100% of annual eligible costs to set up and run a new retirement plan.
+The credit can be as much as $5,500/year for the first three years of the plan plus up to $1,000 per eligible employee for the first five years.
 This is a tax credit, not a reimbursement or write off, which means the tax credit is subtracted directly from total federal income tax owed.

-Which Costs Are Eligible For The New Secure Act Tax Credit?
+Which Costs Are Eligible For The SECURE 2.0 Tax Credit?

 Retirement plan costs that are eligible for the new SECURE Act tax credit include administration, recordkeeping, and advisory fees.
 A full list is below: